stakater/Hestia/README.md

 ```

 **How to use:**
-- Works for Deployments, StatefulSets, or DeploymentConfigs—just match the label.
+- Works for Deployments, StatefulSets, DaemonSets, or DeploymentConfigs—just match the label using `deploymentSelector`.
 - The job will be scheduled according to the cron expression in `schedule`.

----

 ### 3. Job Sequence (Chaining Runners)